ProAmineOfficial/Driver-NanoKit-ESP32-of-T.U.M-Pro_Amine-IC/README.md

-# NanoKit Integrated ESP32 of UMT (Pro_Amine IC) Windows Driver
+# NanoKit Integrated ESP32 of UMT Platform Windows Driver

-This repository contains the Windows driver for **NanoKit Integrated ESP32 board** developed by **Pro_Amine Inc.**.
+This repository contains the Windows driver for **NanoKit Integrated ESP32 board** developed by **Pro_Amine LLC.**.
 This driver is customized from the Silicon Labs CP210x USB to UART Bridge driver to properly recognize and interface with NanoKit Integrated ESP32 board.

-# 🚀 NanoKit Integrated ESP32 UMT - Pro_Amine IC) Driver
+# 🚀 NanoKit Integrated ESP32 of UMT Platform Driver

 **Author:** [Pro_Amine](https://proamine.tech)
 **Platform:** Windows